Top

 Our site uses scrolling, blinking, fading, or moving text.

-AccessColor says there isn't enough contrast between our stylesheet and our page.
+There isn't enough contrast between our page's text and background.

 Our site uses centered text on more than just headlines.